Skip to main content

 During a CPIP clinic two Physiotherapists will work together to take measurements of your hip, knee and ankle movements.
 This is repeated either 6 monthly for U6's or annually for children aged 6 years and over which allows us to track any deterioration.
 Your Orthopaedic consultant will also get copies of your results.

-and the CPIP UK Website
+Please see the CPIP UK Website

 More information